ibm-cloud-docs/secrets-manager/certificates.md

-## Importing your existing certificates with the API
+## Importing certificates with the API
 {: #import-certificates-api}
 {: api}